Siren Arts

 PERFORMANCE: August 15, 2024

-seapony is a drag puppetry poetry ritual inspired by male seahorses, who take the lead in childbirth.
+seapony (they/them/theirs) is a drag puppetry poetry ritual inspired by male seahorses, who take the lead in childbirth.
 This piece uses the playfulness of puppets and the campiness of drag to delve into the experience of parental attachment and detachment.

 It asks: if we form our identities in relation to others: son, daughter, mother, sister, father, brother, what happens when those relationships are strained?
 How does that loss impact our self-perception and how does that loss expand the potential for who we can become?